Ohtu-project/Ohtu-neural-networks/docs/tutorials.md

 ## How to use the Matlab integration
+Below are instructions on how you can use a pretrained neural network model to evaluate a set of images on your personal computer.

+Install [Miniconda](https://conda.io/miniconda.html).
+Conda is a package manager and a minimal version of Anaconda that contains Python 3.6.
+You also need to install [TensorFlow](https://www.tensorflow.org/install/) on your computer.
+Use [the instructions for installing with Anaconda](https://www.tensorflow.org/install/install_linux#InstallingAnaconda) to create a tensorflow environment.

+You should do the following steps inside a tensorflow environment:
+* Install [Git](https://git-scm.com/) inside the environment.

-Make sure you have Python 3.6 installed.
-You also need to install [TensorFlow](https://www.tensorflow.org/install/) on your computer beforehand.
-Then you need to follow instructions below to install [Keras RetinaNet](https://github.com/fizyr/keras-retinanet), which is the open source neural network that we are using for this project.
+* Follow instructions below to install [Keras RetinaNet](https://github.com/fizyr/keras-retinanet), which is the open source neural network that we are using for this project.
 Tensorflow is the backend that Keras uses.

 You should install RetinaNet in the same `matlab_integration` folder where `defect_detector.m` and `Predictions_mat.py` files are.
 Use the command line to get in the matlab_integration folder and then you can install RetinaNet through git with the following commands: